 While bed rest could be essential for pregnant women, it could cause these issues too.
 Therefore, the patient needs to have a word with her gynecologist and seek good reasons for following these instructions.

 Coping with the Instructions

-Gaudium IVF is one of the top infertility clinics in India and is renowned for bringing advanced and affordable treatment and care for female infertility and gynecological issues.
+Gaudium IVF is one of the top fertility clinic in Delhi, India, and is renowned for bringing advanced and affordable treatment and care for female infertility and gynecological issues.
 It also offers solutions for patients facing complications during pregnancy.

-For a free second opinion and expert advice from the leading infertility specialist Dr Manika Khanna, contact today.
+For a free second opinion and expert advice from the leading infertility specialist Dr. Manika Khanna, contact us today.